OctopusDeploy/blog/blog/2017-11/deploying-to-octopus-from-jenkins.md

 ## Creating the Jenkinsfile

-A `Jenkinsfile` is used to describe the process that Jenkins will use to build and deploy a project.
+A `Jenkinsfile` describes the process that Jenkins will follow to build and deploy a project.
 In our case the `Jenkinsfile` will describe how to build a project with Maven, how to push the resulting WAR file to Octopus, and then how to create and deploy a release in Octopus.

 Let's take a look at the complete `Jenkinsfile`.